Healthy Recipes Blog

 Adding marinara sauce to the squash.

 • Sprinkle the inside of the squash shells with salt and pepper.
 Transfer the marinara-coated strands back into the shells.
-Arrange the pepperoni on top and sprinkle the boats with the remaining mozzarella and with parmesan.
+Arrange the pepperoni on top and sprinkle the squash with the remaining mozzarella and with parmesan.

 The boats are ready for the oven.